CompuTec/computec-docs/docs/processforce/administrator-guide/data-model/overview.md

 Here, you can find information on the data model.

-The model contains 40 calculation views, 10 of which are views that can be a direct source for analytics tools (like Dashboards, KPIs, SAP Cloud Analytics, or Microsoft Excel).
-The rest of the views are of the indirect type.
+The data model includes 40 calculation views, with 10 designed as direct sources for analytics tools such as Dashboards, KPIs, SAP Analytics Cloud, or Microsoft Excel.
+The remaining views serve as indirect sources.

-A specific view can also be used in a standard SQL query.
+Additionally, a specific view can be utilized in a standard SQL query

+---